theforeman/theforeman.org/_posts/2016-02-03-ec2-provisioning-using-foreman-update.md

 - virtualizaition
 guest_post: true
 guest_url: http://zipkid.eu/
+excerpt: |
+  Back in 2012 Ohad Levy wrote an excellent blog post on this subject.
+The concepts and steps to perform he explains are still mainly correct and relevant but the UI has changed enough to justify a new post.
+A lot of time has passed since then and many Foreman versions, with many improvements and changes, have passed.
+It is time for an updated HOWTO on this subject.
+This post will mainly be a shameless copy-paste of his post with updated names, details and screenshots to accommodate the differences between version 0.5 and 1.10.
 ---

 Back in 2012 Ohad Levy wrote an excellent [blog post](http://theforeman.org/2012/05/ec2-provisioning-using-foreman.html) on this subject.
 The concepts and steps to perform he explains are still mainly correct and relevant but the UI has changed enough to justify a new post.